-K-13 insulation is the spray-applied cellulose insulation tailored to your specific project requirements.
-Serving as an exposed finish requiring no additional materials, K-13 meets specifications for insulation (R value), noise reduction (NRC), color, durability, condensation control, texture, and aesthetics.
-In addition, it usually provides these features at lower installed prices than many common systems such as rigid board and batt insulations, sprayed plasters, and acoustical ceilings.
-It is applied to virtually any properly prepared surface configuration of wood, steel, concrete, glass and other common construction surfaces.
-K-13 can be sprayed up to five inches thick overhead in one application without mechanical support.
+K-13 insulation is the spray-applied commercial cellulose insulation tailored to your specific project requirements.
+Serving as an exposed finish requiring no additional materials, K-13 meets specifications for insulation (R-value), noise reduction (NRC), color, durability, condensation control, texture, and aesthetics.
+Additionally, K-13 usually provides these features at lower installed prices than many common alternatives.
+It is applied to virtually any properly prepared surface and configuration.
+K-13 can be sprayed up to 5″ thick in one application without mechanical support.
 For higher r-value requirements, our K-13 High-R System can provide R-values exceeding R-30.

 A Total System: Fiber, Binder, Application

 Available in a wide variety of colors, K-13 is especially attractive as a surface finish in new construction as well as renovation projects.
-Available in six standard colors, K-13 can also be specified in specially matched custom colors.
+Available in seven standard colors, K-13 can also be specified in specially matched custom colors.
 Click Gallery below to expand.